jayminwest/TeachNicheOfficial/ai_docs/issues/PROJECT_CLEANUP.md

 - ✅ Created centralized database service with error handling and retry logic
 - ✅ Implemented entity-specific services for lessons and purchases
 - ✅ Simplified authentication context and extracted profile management
-- ✅ Created custom hooks for data fetching
+- ✅ Created custom hooks for data fetching (lessons, lesson access, profile)
 - ✅ Refactored key components to use new services
 - ✅ Added authentication test helpers for E2E tests
 - ✅ Consolidated and improved use-lesson-access hook